-- The Pitta in your Prakriti, having a ‘hot’ property will prompt you for cold food while the Vata demands warm and freshly cooked food.
+The Pitta in your Prakriti, having a ‘hot’ property will prompt you for cold food.
+Vata however demands warm and freshly cooked food.
 You need to primarily follow the Pitta Dosha while taking the Vata dosha also into consideration.

-- Eat lightly cooked food.
+Eat lightly cooked food.

-Lunch should be the largest meal and breakfast and dinner should be lighter.
+Lunch should be the largest meal of the day and breakfast and dinner should be lighter.
 You may take snacks in the form of fruits, seeds, raisins or nuts in between meals.

 Lunch should be the largest meal and breakfast and dinner should be lighter.

-- Dairy is recommended to keep the Vata under balance.
+Dairy is recommended to keep Vata under balance.
 If you do not want to take milk then alternatives like coconut milk or almond milk can be taken.
 This is highly recommended for Vata.

 Sweet taste does not necessarily mean sugar and sugary food.
 Foods like barley, wheat, brown rice and zucchini all have a sweet taste.
 In other situations, specific tastes as per the condition of the constituent doshas are to be used.

-- Fruits that are raw and with a too sour taste should be avoided.
+Fruits that are raw and with a too-sour taste should be avoided.
 Sweet and well ripened fruits are good for you.